Yaqub-hashi/blue-team-intro-soc/README.md

-# Blue-Team-Intro-SOC Portfolio Project
+# Blue Team – Intro to SOC (Blue Team Foundations)

 ## Overview
-This repository documents my hands-on learning from the Blue Team Introduction module (TryHackMe SOC Level 1).
+This repository documents my learning from the Blue Team Introduction module in the TryHackMe SOC Level 1 learning path.
+The purpose of this project is to build foundational understanding of how a Security Operations Center (SOC) operates, how alerts are triaged, and how analysts investigate suspicious activity.

-The purpose of this project is to demonstrate practical understanding of Security Operations Center (SOC) workflows, including alert triage, investigation methodology, incident response fundamentals, and defensive security operations.
+The focus of this project is on defensive security fundamentals, analyst decision-making, and developing structured investigation thinking.

-This project is structured as a portfolio showcase highlighting real-world blue team concepts, investigative thinking, and professional documentation practices

 ## Project Objectives
--Understand real SOC operational workflows
+- Understand basic SOC workflows and analyst responsibilities
--Practice alert triage and severity prioritization -Analyze suspicious activity using security telemetry -Identify and document Indicators of Compromise (IOCs) -Apply structured incident response methodology -Strengthen defensive detection and investigation mindset
+- Practice alert triage and investigation reasoning
+- Identify common Indicators of Compromise (IOCs)
+- Develop a defensive security mindset

 ## Skills Demonstrated
--SOC operational workflow comprehension
--Log analysis and evidence correlation
--Incident triage and prioritization techniques
--IOC identification and threat documentation -Structured investigation methodology
--Defensive security mindset
--Professional security reporting practices
+- Basic understanding of SOC workflows
+- Introductory alert triage concepts
+- IOC identification fundamentals
+- Investigation reasoning at entry level
+- Defensive security awareness

 ## Repository Structure
 blue-team-intro-soc/
-├── docs/        # SOC methodology and technical learning notes ├── playbooks/   # Investigation and triage playbooks ├── templates/   # Incident reports and case documentation templates ├── tools/       # Helper scripts (IOC extraction, data sanitization) └── README.md
+├── screenshots/
+├── analysis.md
+└── README.md

 ## Scenario Summary
-Note: This repository does not include walkthrough answers or flags.

-The lab environment simulates a real SOC scenario where suspicious activity must be investigated using log data and security telemetry sources.
+The lab environment simulates a SOC environment where suspicious activity must be analyzed using security alerts and log-based information.
+The main focus of the scenario is understanding how analysts think, how investigations are structured, and how security events are evaluated.
-The primary focus is on understanding analyst decision-making processes, not simply obtaining lab answers.
-Key investigation goals included:
-- Identifying abnormal and suspicious behavior
-- Correlating events across multiple data sources
-- Assessing potential security impact
-- Practicing structured investigation workflows

-## Investigation Methodology
+## Basic Investigation Workflow
 The investigation process followed a professional SOC workflow:
-1. Alert review and initial triage
+- Alert review and initial triage
-2. Entity scoping (user, host, timeframe)
-3. Evidence correlation and validation
-4. IOC identification and documentation
-5. Impact assessment
-6. Formal documentation and reporting
-7. Lessons learned and detection improvement
+- Identifying affected users or systems
+- Reviewing available evidence
+- Identifying potential IOCs
+- Documenting findings

+## Indicators of Compromise (Examples)
-##Indicators of Compromise (Examples)
+Indicators of Compromise (Examples)

-During the investigation process, multiple IOC categories were evaluated, including:
+During the investigation, common IOC categories were evaluated, including:

-- Network indicators (IP addresses, domains)
-- Process execution behavior
+- Suspicious authentication behavior
-- Command-line activity patterns
+- Abnormal process execution patterns
-- Authentication anomalies
+- Network-related anomalies
-- File-related artifacts

-Sensitive values have been intentionally excluded to ensure this repository remains public-safe.
+Sensitive values have been excluded to keep this repository public-safe.

 ## Key Lessons Learned
 Important takeaways from this project: